Does Your Service Come With a “Price Tag”?

 God’s Love Cannot Be Quantified—How Could We Repay an Iota of It?

-Later, I read another passage of God’s words: “God created mankind; regardless of whether they have been corrupted or whether they follow Him, God treats human beings as His loved ones—or as human beings would say, the people dearest to Him—and not His playthings.
-Although God says He is the Creator and that man is His creation, which may sound like there is a bit of a difference in rank, the reality is that everything God has done for mankind far exceeds a relationship of this nature.
-God loves mankind, cares for mankind, and shows concern for mankind, as well as constantly and unceasingly provides for mankind.
+Later, I read another passage of God’s words: “God created mankind; regardless of whether they have been corrupted or whether they follow Him, God treats human beings as His most cherished loved ones—or as human beings would say, the people dearest to Him—and not as His playthings.
+Although God says He is the Creator and that man is His creation, which may sound like there is a slight difference in rank, the reality is that everything God has done for mankind far exceeds a relationship of this nature.
+God loves mankind, cares for mankind, and shows concern for mankind, as well as constantly and unceasingly providing for mankind.
 He never feels in His heart that this is additional work or something that deserves a lot of credit.
 Nor does He feel that saving humanity, supplying them, and granting them everything, is making a huge contribution to mankind.
 He simply provides for mankind quietly and silently, in His own way and through His own essence and what He has and is.
-No matter how much provision and how much help mankind receives from Him, God never thinks about nor tries to take credit.
+No matter how much provision and how much help mankind receives from Him, God never thinks about or tries to take credit.
 This is determined by the essence of God, and is also precisely a true expression of God’s disposition. … Even though mankind often praises God or bears witness to Him, none of this behavior is demanded by God.
-This is because God never intends for any of the good things He does for mankind to be exchanged for gratitude or for it to be paid back (“God’s Work, God’s Disposition, and God Himself I”).
+This is because God never intends for any of the good things He does for mankind to be exchanged for gratitude or to be paid back” (“God’s Work, God’s Disposition, and God Himself I”).

 God’s words were deeply moving for me.
 God plucked us out from a teeming sea of people, allowing us to understand some truths from reading His words, gain discernment over good and evil, ugly and beauty.
 He’s allowed us to become holy among the people of the world and avoid Satan’s harm, to live under His care and protection, and to take the right path in life of seeking the truth, of fearing God and shunning evil.
 However, we don’t think of repaying God’s grace, instead having faith in God for the sake of gaining blessings.
 Once we’ve worked and expended ourselves for God, experiencing a bit of suffering, our selfish and greedy natures are exposed; we often use this as capital to demand God’s grace and ask God to preserve harmony in our homes and our family members’ safety.
 We’re focused on looking forward to the blessings of the kingdom of heaven and the crown of glory that God will bestow upon us.
 Who knows how long that bill we present to God is, but ever since God created the world and did everything for us humanity, what has He asked of us?
 He created us, breathed life into us, as well as prepared the air, sunshine, rain, and food that we need, allowing us to live normally with God’s sustenance and nourishment.
 After being corrupted by Satan, God taught mankind how to live by issuing the law and the commandments through Moses, as well as how to worship God.
 He’s led mankind for thousands of years.
 Later on, people started committing sins very frequently and were no longer upholding the law, constantly being condemned and executed.
 God Himself took on the flesh and was nailed to the cross, taking all of our sins onto His body which was free of sin, redeeming us from sin.
 From then on we’ve been able to receive the grace of the Lord Jesus’ salvation; when we confess and repent to God, we’re absolved of our sins and we can enjoy the rich grace and blessings bestowed upon us by God.
 All along, God has been quietly providing sustenance for us, He guides us with His work and words, and He has paid a great personal price for us.
 Even so, He has never required us to give Him anything in return, but just hopes that we can truly know Him and obey Him.
 Seeing this weighty love from God, I had to search my own heart.
 “How am I qualified to make demands of God, to stretch out my hand, demanding God’s grace just for my own self-interest or just because I suffered a bit in working and expending myself?
 Isn’t that entirely unreasonable?”